Market Analysis: Apple And Competitors In Technology Hardware, Storage & Peripherals Industry

 -

-With higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $45.91 Billion, which is 117.72x above the industry average, the company demonstrates stronger profitability and robust cash flow generation.
+The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $45.91 Billion, which is 104.34x above the industry average, indicating stronger profitability and robust cash flow generation.

 -